 These are the most popular due to ease of use at home.
 They come in various formats:

-• Strip Tests: Simple strips dipped into urine; usually inexpensive but require careful timing.
+- Strip Tests: Simple strips dipped into urine; usually inexpensive but require careful timing and reading.

-• Digital Tests: Offer clear “pregnant” or “not pregnant” results without interpretation errors.
+- Digital Tests: Offer clear “pregnant” or “not pregnant” results without as much interpretation guesswork.

-Most high-quality urine tests claim over 99% accuracy when used on or after the first day of a missed period.
-However, some brands boast earlier detection capabilities by identifying lower hCG thresholds.
+Most high-quality urine tests advertise very high accuracy when used on or after the first day of a missed period.
+Some brands are marketed for earlier detection, but results become more dependable once enough hCG has built up in the urine.

 Blood Tests Conducted by Healthcare Providers